murisi/L2/CONTRIBUTING.md

  * Perhaps L2 is easier to teach/learn because its specification is small?

 ## Project Style
+The following are the first things that came to mind when I thought about how to run this project; we'll see how things work out:
  * The things that need/you want to be implemented should be put in the issue tracker
  * Disagreement with what/how things should be implemented go to the issue tracker
  * Out-of-the-box thinking is encouraged - I honestly do not know where this project is going to go